Kristen Stewart at Toronto Film Festival

 Will Ferrell recently got laughs and free publicity for his new comedy, The Campaign, by announcing on TV that “Kristen Stewart is a trampire.”
 On the Road's Marylou would also have been called a “tramp” by hypocritical prudes and moralists – and by opportunists eager to make a quick buck at her expense – both six decades ago and now.
 Would she have cared?
 Free spirits don't care about that kind of shit.

 Instead, Marylou would likely have shown Ferrell and his ilk a mirror.
 That would have shut them up.
 We'll see if Kristen Stewart's On the Road performance achieves the same results.
 In fact, though hardly a sure thing, don't be too surprised if Stewart's name pops up in Best Supporting Actress citations during awards season.
 Her early reviews have mostly been quite strong.
-[Check out: Beautiful Kristen Stewart On the Road picture.]
+[Check out: Great Kristen Stewart On the Road picture.]

 On the Road cast